 Finding a new job can be one of the most stressful times in your life.
 Applying for a job at a large and complex organization like UnitedHealth Group can seem tough even though you already have a foot in the door here.
 We are looking for the best fit for each role, and that can take time.
 However, integrity and transparency are important to us.
 It's so important, that we are making our recruiters available every week to answer your questions.

 Heading off to a job interview is always a bit nerve racking, but heading into the interview with confidence can set you in the right direction.
 Behavioral interview questions are meant to help explain your character to the interviewee.
-Here are a few tips to help you ace the behavioral interview questions:
+Here are a few tips, from our college recruiting team, to help you ace the behavioral interview questions:

 Phone interviews are hard!
 Even for the most skilled communicators.
 You don’t have the benefits of being able to see a person and read their expressions.
 You are wondering… am I being understood?
 Did I say enough?
 Am I rambling?